dotnet/docs-maui/docs/user-interface/controls/map.md

     }
 };

-// add the polyline to the map's MapElements collection map.MapElements.Add(polyline);
+// Add the Polyline to the map's MapElements collection map.MapElements.Add(polyline);
 ```